approvals/ApprovalTests.cpp/doc/MaintainingDocumentation.md

 ## Internal links need to be absolute

 All references to other files in this project, such as hyperlinks and images, must specify the full path from the root of the repository.
-This will allow those links to work correctly in both the source and generated markdown files.
-Relative paths cannot work for both the source and the target file.
+This is needed for links to work correctly on the Read the Docs.

 For example, use this: